 Medicaid helps with medical costs for certain people with limited incomes and resources.
 Ohio Medicaid pays for Medicare premiums for certain people, and may also pay for Medicare deductibles, co-insurance and co-payments except for prescriptions.
 Medicaid covers long-term care services such as home and community-based "waiver" services and assisted living services and long-term nursing home care.
 It also covers dental and vision services.
 Because you chose or were assigned to only receive Medicaid-covered services from our plan, Medicare will be the primary payer for most services.
 You can choose to receive both your Medicare and Medicaid benefits through Buckeye so all of your services can be coordinated.
-Please see page 32 for more information on how you can make this choice.
+Please see page 35 for more information on how you can make this choice.

-As a Buckeye member, you will continue to receive all medically-necessary Medicaid-covered services at no cost to you except for the prescription drugs that require a co-pay (see page 22).
+As a Buckeye member, you will continue to receive all medically-necessary

-- Acupuncture for pain management of migraine and lower back pain. - Ambulance and ambulette transportation - Behavioral Health Services (including mental health and substance use disorder treatment) (contact Member Services at 1-866-549-8289 or TTY:711, 8 am to 8 pm, Monday thru Friday for access to behavioral health crisis services) - Chiropractic services - Dental services - Durable medical equipment and supplies - Federally Qualified Health Center or Rural Health Clinic services - Home and community-based waiver services - Home health services - Nursing facility services - Prescription drugs (certain drugs not covered by Medicare Part D) - Respite services (service is for SSI members under 21 years of age) - Speech and hearing services, including hearing aids - Vision care (optical) services, including eyeglasses
+- Medicaid-covered services at no cost to you (see page 24). - Acupuncture for pain management of migraine and lower back pain. - Ambulance and ambulette transportation - Behavioral Health Services (including mental health and substance use disorder treatment) (contact Member Services at 1-866-549-8289 or TTY:711, 8 am to 8 pm, Monday thru Friday for access to behavioral health crisis services) - Chiropractic services - Dental services - Durable medical equipment and supplies - Federally Qualified Health Center or Rural Health Clinic services - Home and community-based waiver services - Home health services - Nursing facility services - Prescription drugs (certain drugs not covered by Medicare Part D) - Respite services (service is for SSI members under 21 years of age) - Speech and hearing services, including hearing aids - Telehealth (see page 16 for more information) - Vision care (optical) services, including eyeglasses